GodderE2D/godder.xyz/README.md

 Godder.xyz - Godder's new website

-## Background
+## Technologies Used

-- Frontend
 - React
 - Next.js
 - PostCSS
 - TailwindCSS
 - DaisyUI
-- Backend
-  - Supabase (coming soon)
+- Supabase

 ## Contributing

-### Pull requests

-Godder.xyz is currently not accepting pull requests.

-If you open a pull request, it will likely be looked at and closed.

-### Issues

-You are welcome to open an issue if you see a bug, typo, or anything else.
+You are welcome to open an issue or pull request if you see a bug, typo, or anything else.
+All issues/PRs will be reviewed within 7 days.